-- Remove the thru bolts installed in 2b.

-Place the cover over the motor bracket

-and install the four (4) 3/8"X4" bolts.

-Tighten the bolts systematically,

-alternating diagonally across the cover.

-- 7. After the bolts are "snugged up", make sure the impeller is not binding by inserting a 5/32" hex wrench into the locking collar and moving it left to right.
-The shaft should rotate with little or no resistance.
-If the shaft will not turn, loosen the bolts equally until the impeller moves freely.
+- should not be required to install the impeller in the correct posi- - c.
+The impeller hub should be facing out away from the motor bracket.
+Refer to Figure 4-4 and 4-5. - d.
+If the impeller does not fit, repeat steps a. and b. to determine the problem. - 5.
+Place "O" ring (#7) into the "O" ring groove in the motor bracket.
+It is helpful to stand the motor and pump assembly on end for this procedure. - 6.
+Place the cover over the studs and install the two (2) 3/8" nuts and two (2) 3/8"X4" bolts.
+Tighten the nuts and bolts systematically, alternating diagonally across the cover. - 7.
+After the nuts and bolts are "snugged up", make sure the impeller is not binding by inserting a 5/32" hex wrench into the locking collar and moving it left to right.
+The collar should rotate with little or no resistance.
+If the collar will not turn, loosen the two (2) 3/8" nuts and bolts equally until the impeller moves freely.

-Proceed to section 4G Testing and Final Adjustment.
+Proceed to Section 4H Testing and Final Adjustments.

-4F Reassembly (C15 and P15)
+4G Reassembly (C15 and P15)